 I love seafood but am not that keen on it chilled and I really don’t like raw oysters.
 They weren’t bad dishes, just not very inspired.

-We were also serenaded by carollers and a Scottish Highlands band throughout the evening.
-Not my favourite forms of entertainment but you have to expect this type of cheese at Christmas events.
+We were also serenaded by carolers and a Scottish Highlands band throughout the evening.
+Not my favorite form of entertainment but you have to expect this type of cheese at Christmas events.